There's a beach you can ski on in Greenland

 Saalamiit Møller Lorentzen

-But even though the country got its name around 985 AD when Eric the Red used a somewhat dishonest early marketing campaign to entice his fellow Vikings to settle this newly conquered land -- there really is a green Greenland.
+But even though the country got its name around 985 AD when Eric the Red used a somewhat dishonest early marketing campaign to entice his fellow Vikings to settle this newly conquered land, there really is a green Greenland.

-To find it involves a boat ride 90 kilometers into the middle of the North Atlantic Ocean, due west from Greenland's third-largest town, the west coast port of Illulissat
+To find it involves a boat ride 90 kilometers into the middle of the North Atlantic Ocean, due west from Greenland's third-largest town, the west coast port of Illulissat.

 Siorarsuit beach can be found on Disko Island, a place that is exactly what those Viking settlers probably thought they were getting -- a land of kaleidoscopic beauty.